saulocamposi/calculadorabitcoinv2/README.md

 #To contribute

 Our aim is on the topics below,but you are open to propose wherever topics you want and that you feel confident.
-Much more people thinking in the same achievement, we are more strengh .Join Us and enjoy to code
+Much more people thinking in the same achievement we are more strengh.
+Join Us and enjoy to code

 Documentation
 Improve documentation for users and developers